nhimanshujain/Question-Answering-on-Statistical-Plots-using-Google-TAPAS/README.md

 # *Web App* (To be filled)
-### Setup
+### *Setup*
-  i) There are 2 portions / 2 web-apps to demonstrate the functionality of the pipeline ii) [Web-App-1](https://github.com/nhimanshujain/TapasQA/blob/main/WebApp/Web-App-1) demonstrates the conversion of graph/plot data to tabular equivalent iii)[Web-App-2](https://github.com/nhimanshujain/TapasQA/blob/main/WebApp/Web-App-2.ipynb) demonstrates the Table-QA Stage. iv) Open both the notebooks simultaenously under different tabs.
+  1. There are 2 portions / 2 web-apps to demonstrate the functionality of the pipeline

-###Start
+  2. [Web-App-1](https://github.com/nhimanshujain/TapasQA/blob/main/WebApp/Web-App-1) demonstrates the conversion of graph/plot data to tabular equivalent
+  3. [Web-App-2](https://github.com/nhimanshujain/TapasQA/blob/main/WebApp/Web-App-2.ipynb) demonstrates the Table-QA Stage.
+  4. Open both the notebooks simultaenously under different tabs.

+### *Start*
-  i)Sequentially run the cells of Web-App-1 and start the web-app designed using flask .
-Do the same for Web-App-2 ii)Input the image/plot in the UI and wait until the csv_equivalent is generated through Web-App-1's backend. iii)Collect / download the CSV table . iv)Upload the CSV downloaded in Web-App-2's UI and enter the queries related to the graph/plot and wait till the answers are processed. v)The results(answers) will displayed onto the screen.
+  1. Sequentially run the cells of Web-App-1 and start the web-app designed using flask .
+Do the same for Web-App-2
+  2. Input the image/plot in the UI and wait until the csv_equivalent is generated through Web-App-1's backend.
+  3. Collect / download the CSV table .
+  4. Upload the CSV downloaded in Web-App-2's UI and enter the queries related to the graph/plot and wait till the answers are processed.
+  5. The results(answers) will displayed onto the screen.